Beware, proposed licensing standards will drive family childcare providers out of business

 Likely impact: shortages and higher costs

-But even for those that stay, chances are a lot of time is going to be spent cleaning and filling out paperwork than looking after children.
-Consequently, the safety and quality of childcare might even be worsened.
+Even if providers stay in business, chances are they will spend a lot of time cleaning and filling out paperwork than looking after children.
+Consequently, new rules could worsen, not improve, childcare safety and quality.

 Family childcare providers are already leaving the industry

-Generally, the number and share of family childcare providers in Minnesota has been dwindling over the years.
-While Minnesota had nearly 160,000 family providers in 2000, that number was down to 82,000 in 2021.
-In 2000, family providers made up nearly two-thirds of the total childcare capacity.
-In 2021, however, their share was down to about one-third.
+The number and share of family childcare providers in Minnesota have been dwindling over the years.
+According to DHS data, while Minnesota had nearly 160,000 family childcare slots in 2000, that number was down to 82,000 in 2021.
+In 2000, family providers made up nearly two-thirds of the total childcare capacity, but in 2021, their share was down to about one-third.

 Figure 3: Childcare capacity by type of care, 2000-2021